CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/combined-disc.md

 It's useful to easily input full paths to the Arcade and Simulation discs.
 5. Wait for the setup to complete.
 Please be patient -- it takes a while, as it needs to repack discs and the game assets.

+## Version compatibility
+The modification is compatible with all game versions, **except for NTSC-J v1.0**.

+## Hardware compatibility
+* PSP/PS Vita can use the full version of the mod in PBP format.
+* On PS1, the full version is compatible with [XStation](https://castlemaniagames.com/products/xstation).
+  You should opt for the lightweight version (without FMVs) **only** if burning the image on a physical CD.

 ## Credits
 * [Ash_735](https://twitter.com/Ash_735) - menu textures
 * [DAGINATSUKO](https://daginatsuko.com/) - CD label